ClassicDIY/ClassicMQTT/README.md

-<h1>Classic Monitor ESP32 MQTT/Blynk publisher</h1>
+<h1>Classic Monitor ESP32 MQTT publisher</h1>

 <p>
-Classic Monitor MQTT/Blynk will read data from your classic over Modbus and publish it to a MQTT broker.
+Classic Monitor MQTT will read data from your classic over Modbus and publish it to a MQTT broker.
 It is a Read Only Program, it does not write to the Classic.
-You can also configure a Blynk app to display basic data from your classic.

 The software is provided "AS IS", WITHOUT WARRANTY OF ANY KIND, express or implied.
 Classic Monitor is NOT a product of Midnite solar, nor do they support this application!
 </p>